 Managing the Team – Introduction to Supervision/Management

-Gain an introduction to the new world of supervision and management and learn foundational models and approaches to supervision and management.
+Gain an introduction to your new world of supervision and management and learn foundational models and approaches to supervision and management.
 You will gain greater awareness of what is reasonably expected of supervisors and managers and be introduced to further areas of development that may assist you in your management journey.

 Managing the Business – Strategic Thinking